FarronF/limerick-council-meetings/meetings/2019/11/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick to consider the Draft Budgetary Plan 2020 - 18th October 2019.md

 increased from three to four projects.
 Director, Support Services confirmed that the monies would

-be ringfenced in the Capital Account and allocated up to four strategic projects per electoral area.--- 3
+be ringfenced in the Capital Account and allocated up to four strategic projects per electoral area.
+---
+3

 Proposed by Councillor Secas;